silvercrypto888/platinum_ecosystem/airdrop/multi_allocation/README.md

 ## Config

 Config options for `multi_allocation.py` (which is in the parent folder) are given by editing the following variables, where order in almost all lists should maintain a consistent ordering across tokens (e.g., Platinum is ordered 1st in all lists, Xen on X1 is ordered 2nd in all lists, etc.).
-The only excepion is `excluded_addresses`, where order doesn;t matter and which doesn't need to be the same length as the number of communities.
+The only excepion is `excluded_addresses`, where order doesn't matter, and which doesn't need to be the same length as the number of communities.

 Config variables: